pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/temperature.rst

 Temperature models predict one of two quantities:

 - *module temperature*: the temperature as measured at the back surface of a PV module.
-Easy to measure, but usually less than the cell temperature which determines efficiency.
+Easy to measure, but usually marginally less than the cell temperature which determines efficiency.
 - *cell temperature*: the temperature of the PV cell itself.
 The relevant temperature for PV modeling, but almost never measured directly.